Nonparametric tests of treatment effect homogeneity for policy-makers: Simulations

-Table \ref{tab:sims-qual} displays Monte Carlo estimates of rejection probabilities in the presence of qualitative interactions.
+Figure \ref{fig:sims-qual-alt} displays Monte Carlo estimates of rejection probabilities in the presence of qualitative interactions.
 The quantitative tests perform similarly as in the previous setting.
-Among the qualitative tests, our approach with implementation Approach 1 performs best when the CATE is monotone, while Approach 2 performs best when the CATE is non-monotone.
-The Gail-Simon test appears to be a good alternative in either setting as the power approaches one for $n$ large enough.
-The range test, however, has low power even in large samples.
+Among the qualitative tests, our approach with implementation Approach 1 (Qual Monotone) performs best when the CATE is monotone, and similar performance is achieved irrespective of the number of thresholds $k$.
+The Gail-Simon test achieves comparable performance with $k = 20$ bins, but power declines as the number of subgroups increases to $k = 50$.
+When the CATE is non-monotone, the Gail-Simon test with $k = 20$ bins and the sample-split test perform best.
+Approach 2 (Qual Non-monotone) has competitive performance in this setting, though is less powerful than the aforementioned two approaches.
+While the power of the Gail-Simon test decreases as $k$ increases, Approach 2 has similar power in either case.
+The range test (Qual Range) has moderate power with $k = 20$, and power greatly declines when $k = 50$.
 Of note, power against the qualitative alternative is generally much lower than power against the quantitative alternative.
 This occurs because the qualitative null is composite and hence generally more difficult to reject.